rahul235/Data-2-Decision/README.md

 ![image](JupyterR1.png)
 ![image](JupyterR2.png)

 Now you can open Jupyter Notebook and you can write your R script by using R kernel.
+Participants are expected to resolve any installation issues of the software prior to the commencement of the session.

 #### Repositories
 * R software for statistical analysis is yet another popular langauge for working on data science project.
 Here is the  [repository link](https://github.com/rahul235/ML_using_R/) for Machine learning using R.